Hold-Krykke-BA/DBD/ExamSpringApplication/readme.md

 | readreplica2 | localhost:7691 | read_replica | READ         |
 _Generated using `:sysinfo` and `CALL dbms.routing.getRoutingTable({}, "neo4j") `_

-This setup follows Neo4j's *causal clustering* architecture, ensuring transactional safety, scalability and consistency [neo4jclustering].
+This setup follows Neo4j's *causal clustering* architecture, ensuring transactional safety, scalability and consistency [neo4jclustering](#References).
-It is important to note that the roles and routing of the cores can change using the default setup of Neo4j, so even though *core2* is marked as **leader** in the above table, it may not always be [neo4jclusteringmedium].
+It is important to note that the roles and routing of the cores can change using the default setup of Neo4j, so even though *core2* is marked as **leader** in the above table, it may not always be [neo4jclusteringmedium](#References).

-The database scheme was implemented as in the application diagram [diagrams].
+The database scheme was implemented as in the application diagram [diagrams](#References).
 There were some slight changes throughout the development period, most notably the inclusion of the Chat node.

 ![](https://i.imgur.com/RYUpUSC.png)
 _Database visualization generated using `CALL db.schema.visualization()`_

-These nodes and their relationships are all generated by `CREATE` or `MERGE` statements, except the `TTL` node, which is part of the Neo4j APOC library [apoc].
-More specifically, it's the *Time to Live* procedure [apocttl] tied to the `ttl` property on `Session`.
+These nodes and their relationships are all generated by `CREATE` or `MERGE` statements, except the `TTL` node, which is part of the Neo4j APOC library [apoc](#References).
+More specifically, it's the *Time to Live* procedure [apocttl](#References) tied to the `ttl` property on `Session`.

 Furthermore, we created indexes and constraints on the relevant properties:
 ```cypher=138